GummyDonut/3d-origami-diagram-tool/README.md

   * ~~Line tool~~
   * ~~Eraser tool~~
   * ~~Magnify tool~~
+    * MERGE THE -/+ magnification tool together
     * Reset to zoom factor of one
     * Double click icon zoom in center
     * slider in options to change zoom in center
   * Text tool
   * ~~Triangle tool~~
-    * Add padding to the triangle
+    * ~~Add padding to the triangle~~
+    * Allow for the choice of different triangles
+      * flipped triangle
+      * representative triangle
   * Select tool - similar to rts to change triangles
     * Allow us to mass modify triangles.
   * Square tool